mossicrue/katello-attach-subscription/README.md

 # katello-attach-subscription

-automatically assign subscriptions to hypervisors based on certain rules
+automatically assign subscriptions to registered content-host on Satellite based on certain rules

 ## Description

-`katello-attach-subscription` can be used to attach specific subscriptions to Katello hosts in Satellite 6.
-It is needed when you have multiple subscriptions that can be given to your hypervisors but want a more granular assignment than done by default by Satellite 6.
-You could for example give a specific subscription to a set of hosts that match a common hostname pattern or were submitted by a specific `virt-who` instance.
+`katello-attach-subscription` can be used to attach specific subscriptions to registered content-hosts in Satellite 6.
+It is needed when you have multiple subscriptions that can be given to your hosts but want a more granular assignment than done by default by Satellite 6.
+You could for example give a specific subscription to a set of hosts that match a common hostname pattern, submitted by a specific `virt-who` instance or matching a particular set of facts.

 When run, `katello-attach-subscription` will execute the following steps:

+* Parsing the subscriptions present in the yaml file
+* Check the cluster status of the hypervisors, if requested
-* Iterate over all content hosts of type `Hypervisor` of your organization
+* Iterate over all the content hosts or the ones founded by the query requested
-* Search for a subscription that matches by hostname and (optionally) by the submitter (usually identified by the UUID of the `virt-who` instance)
+* Search for the subscriptions set that matches the rules of all the `:subs` entry in configuration file
-* If such a subscription is found:
+* If a set of subscriptions is found:
-    * ensure that it is attached to the content host
+    * ensure that all of them are attached to the content host
-    * and all other subscriptions are removed from it
+    * remove all the other that aren't expected from it

 ## Requirements